 "post-traumatic stress disorder"

 Do: Revise your search terms based on other words you encounter in your research.
+Consider the intended audience of the website (general public vs. medical professionals) when deciding whether to use popular or media terms as your search keywords.

 "heart attack" becomes "myocardial infarction"